balena-io/pinejs/docs/Hooks.md

 ### tx
 The database transaction object, so that you can run queries in the same transaction or make API calls that use the same transaction.

+### api
+An instance of pinejs-client for the current api, using the permissions and transaction of the current request.
+In the case of not being in a transaction, ie in cases where the `tx` argument is null, any requests via this object will be run in their own, separate, transaction.

 See [tx](./CustomServerCode.md#markdown-header-tx_2)